 can escape to space and not return.
 As a result of collisions with

-other molecules, a small fraction of a given kind of molecule can be
+other molecules, a small fraction of a given kind of molecule will be

 moving faster than escape velocity at a given time.
 The smaller the